-As a Principal Software Engineer, I served as a system architect for the company’s joint project- and internally-funded Combat System software development, aiming to improve software re-use across the company and allow us to enter new markets with the ability to produce larger-scale systems.
+As a Principal Software Engineer, I served as a system architect for the company’s internally-funded Combat System software framework, aiming to improve software re-use across the company and allow us to enter new markets with the ability to produce larger-scale systems.
 As well as core development work on the framework, I am rolling it out as part of ongoing projects in the mine countermeasures and anti-submarine warfare spaces.

 I have recently completed work leading £1M+ of software effort on a major £15M+ “game-changer” project for the company through the full project life cycle, including hiring several new members of the team to improve our capability.